 - Administration: Intravenous (IV).

-- Type: Biological.
+- Type: Targeted biological therapy.

 Rozanolixizumab-noli (Rystiggo)

-- Type: Biological.
+- Type: Targeted biological therapy.

 Zilucoplan (Zilbrysq)

-- Type: Biological.
+- Type: Targeted biological therapy.

 Rituximab (Rituxan)